Home » Atlanta » Georgia Aquarium – tickets, prices, discounts, what to see

 Georgia Aquarium’s parking has 1,600 parking slots, and they charge $17 per car.

-Visitors can use the following street address for a direct route to Georgia Aquarium parking: 357 Luckie Street, NW Atlanta, GA 30313.
+Visitors can directly use the following street address to Georgia Aquarium parking: 357 Luckie Street, NW Atlanta, GA 30313.

 Best time to visit Georgia Aquarium

-The best time to visit Georgia Aquarium is when they open in the morning.
+The best time to visit the Georgia Aquarium is when it opens in the morning at 9 am.

 With fewer people, you get enough time to explore the exhibits independently and take photographs without others in the frame.